charliepark/DocBrown.js/log.md

 Taking a break.
 Started in on actual parser, but it isn't really working yet and needs to be further modularized.

+#### 2012-10-03 05:10

+Last night, while playing with this, I tried running various JS files through Docco, and they generated relatively well.
+So now planning to shift this around, and write my own specification documentation plan.
+More after I get coffee.